matrix-mayank/ATLAN/README.md

 ## Identifying commercial centers using Points of Interest (POI) data

-Brief documentation on the identification of commerical centers/markets in the city chosen, New Delhi
+Brief documentation on the identification of commercial centers/markets in the city chosen, New Delhi (and the steps undertaken by me for the task)

+## Step 1 - Installing relevant Python libraries

+Installing necessary python libraries for GIS analysis.
+These included **shapely, fiona, pyproj, rtree** (and their binary wheels for Windows), followed by installation of **geopandas**.
+Furthermore, to extract OSM data, **overpy** was installed.

+## Step 2 - Understanding basic GIS concepts

 ### Markdown